Interactive configuration prompts

 Example value: localhost,127.0.0.1,localhost,10.121.193.0/24,10.20.21.0/27

-Management networks shared by the hosts (CIDRs, separated by comma) The network addresses of the subnets used for management traffic.
+Management network The network addresses of the subnets used for management traffic.
 This is typically the same as the network used by the machines supporting the deployment.
 Multiple CIDRs can be specified, separated by commas.

-MetalLB address allocation range (supports multiple ranges, comma separated) The range of IP addresses to be allocated by MetalLB for access to the control plane (OpenStack APIs).
-This range should contain at least ten addresses and must not overlap with the external network CIDR.
-This configuration supports IP ranges and network CIDRs.
-To access the APIs from a remote host, the range must reside within the subnet that the primary network interface is on.
+OpenStack APIs IP ranges OpenStack services are exposed via virtual IP addresses.
+This range should contain at least ten addresses and must not overlap with external network CIDR.
+To access APIs from a remote host, the range must reside within the subnet that the primary network interface is on.

 Local or remote access to VMs If ‘local’ is selected then VMs will only be accessible from the local host, whereas if ‘remote’ is selected then VMs will only be accessible from remote hosts.